janaSunrise/janaSunrise/README.md

 ### Let's know about me more!

 Hey there!
 I am Sunrit Jana!
-Just a passionate developer learning Python, Machine learning, Web development, C++ and More!
+A 16 y/o developer obsessed with Technology, Learning Python, Machine learning, Web development, C++ and More!
 I am interested in learning full stack web development, frontend and also Rust language.
-I love not only to code, but also have several hobbies, and goals that I want to fulfil ✌️
+I love not only to code, but also learning and exploring new things, crossing things off my bucket list, and several hobbies, and goals that I want to fulfil ✌️

-I would love to name some people, but I would keep them anonymous who helped me a lot with my journey, and still helping.
-I can't thank them enough, and I'm really grateful that I ever met them and interacted with them.

 Moreover, I'm a social maniac, active on discord and twitter, interacting with the dev community, or probably coding something interesting, or discussing with my friends! :D